stormchaserroleplaying/stormchaserRPG/Spells/3/Evocation/index.md

 Make an evocation atack vs the Strength defence of any creature within the area holding or wearing any such object.
 On a hit, any such held object is pulled out of their hands, landing in a space of your choice immediately outside of the area.
 Additionally, any creature wearing any such object is pushed 10 feet in a direction of your choice.
 On a miss, this spell has no effect on a creature.

-## Tiny Hunt
-*3rd level Evocation (Ritual)*<br>
-**Casting Time:** 1 Minute<br>
-**Range:** Self (10-foot radius)<br>
-**Components:** V, S, M *(A small crystal bead.)*<br>
-**Duration:** 8 Hours

-A 10-foot-radius immobile dome of force springs into existence around and above you and remains stationary for the duration.
-The spell ends if you leave its area.

-Ten creatures, including yourself, of medium size or smaller can fit inside the dome.
-Creatures of large size can fit within the dome but they count as four towards the limit.
-The spell fails if its area includes a larger creature or more than nine creatures.
-Creatures and objects within the dome when you cast this spell can move through it freely.
-All other creatures and objects are barred from passing through it.
-Spells and other magical effects can’t extend through the dome or be cast through it.
-The atmosphere inside the space is comfortable and dry, regardless of the weather outside.

-Until the spell ends, you can command the interior to become dimly lit or dark.
-The dome is opaque from the outside, of any color you choose, but it is transparent from the inside.

-**At Higher Levels.** When you cast this spell using 4 or more mana, the radius increases by 5 feet and the maximum number creatures increases by 5.